Critique of Evolutionary Psychology

 Thank you for your comments.
 Let me see if I can address a couple points:

-Yes, evolutionary psychologists do see a great deal of interconnectedness between evolutionary adaptations and environmental learning… they talk about ‘evoked culture’ and other apparently epigenetic factors – the problem is that they end up conflating the two while the greatest emphasis is placed on invisible genetic programs without there being much reason for doing so and without significant regard for ruling out true environmental effects.
+Yes, evolutionary psychologists do see a great deal of interconnectedness between evolutionary adaptations and environmental learning… they talk about ‘evoked culture’ and other apparently epigenetic factors – the problem is that they often conflate the two, while the greater emphasis is placed on invisible genetic programs without there being much reason for doing so and without significant regard to ruling out true environmental effects.

 Yes, I am critical of the theoretical underpinnings of evolutionary psychology.
 In psychology there is a large explanatory gap between the ‘hard’ sciences and the ‘social’ sciences.
 In order to fill that gap we must take a bit of a metaphysical leap – we create a theory to explain or make sense of what we see.
 It is the foundation for any paradigm, and is very slippery as I explain here.